-PAS 531: Preventive Medicine (2)
+PAS 531: Preventive Medicine

 This course has been designed to provide the PA student with a functional understanding of prevention strategies employed in the primary care setting.
 Emphasis has been placed on applying appropriate interventions and services that have been proven effective in preventing disease and improving the human condition as it relates to the quality of life and longevity.
 In addition, nutrition will be a major focus In this course.
 Students will review the epidemiological distribution of disease and its sociologic implications.
-Prerequisites: PAS510, 510L, 511, 513, 514, 515, 516, 516L, 517, 517L, 518, 535; Corequisites: PAS519, 520, 520L, 521, 536, 538, 538L.
-Offered Each Year (Fall or Spring).
-(GR)
+Prerequisites: PAS 510, 510L, 511, 513, 514, 515, 516, 516L, 517, 517L, 518, 535; Corequisites: PAS 519, 520, 520L, 521, 536, 538, 538L.

+Session: Spring (GR)

-PAS 535: Medical Professional Issues I (1)
+PAS 535: Medical Professional Issues I

 Medical Professional Issues is a two course series offered to all Daemen College Physician Assistant students.
-Part I establishes an introductory level of knowledge about the US healthcare system and the PA profession.
-Part II builds off this foundation and serves as the primary venue to examine, at great depth and breadth, the professional issues delineated in the 4th Edition of the ARC-PA Standards.
-Together, the courses allow students to gain the knowledge and skills to abide by the laws and regulations that govern the PA profession and the practice of medicine.
-But, perhaps more importantly, students will be prepared to be effective participants and leaders in the profession.
-Corequisites: PS510/L, 511, 516/L, 513, 514, PHI321.
-Offered Each Year (Fall).
-(GR)
+Part I establishes an introductory level of knowledge about the US healthcare system and the history of the PA profession.
+Students must demonstrate minimum competency in medical terminology.
+Prerequisites: Three year program acceptance.
+Co-requisites: PS510/L, 511, 516/L, 513, 514, PHI 321.
+Session: Fall Year: All Years (GR)

-PAS 536: Medical Professional Issues II (2)
+PAS 536: Medical Professional Issues II

 Medical Professional Issues is a two course series offered to all Daemen College Physician Assistant students.
-Part I establishes an introductory level of knowledge about the US healthcare system and the PA profession.
-Part II builds off this foundation and serves as the primary venue to examine, at great depth and breadth, the professional issues delineated in the 4th Edition of the ARC-PA Standards.
+Part II serves as the primary venue to examine, at great depth and breadth, the professional issues delineated in the ARC-PA Standards.
 Together, the courses allow students to gain the knowledge and skills to abide by the laws and regulations that govern the PA profession and the practice of medicine.
 But, perhaps more importantly, students will be prepared to be effective participants and leaders in the profession.
-Prerequisites: PAS510/L, 511, 515, 516/L, 517/I, 513, 514, 518, 535, NSC310 or PSY333, PHI321.
-Co-requisites: PAS519, 520/L, 521, 531, 536, 538/L. Offered Each Year (Fall).
-(GR)
+Prerequisites: Good academic standing in the PA Program.
+Co-requisites: PAS 519, 520/L, 521, 522, 538, and 538L.

-PAS 538: Orthopedic Medicine (1)
+PAS 538: Orthopedic Medicine

 An introduction to the study of musculoskeletal injuries and disease processes.
 Emphasis has been placed on the integration of the essential anatomy, physiology, pathology, microbiology, pharmacology, and medical terminology relevant to medical problems encountered in the musculoskeletal system.
 The differential diagnosis of symptoms and physical findings along with interpretation of laboratory and radiographic tests appropriate to each region are discussed.
 This course includes the Orthopedic Skills Laboratory which focuses on the understanding of musculoskeletal special testing and physical examination skills by region.
-Prerequisites: PAS510/L, 511, 513, 514, 515, 516/L, 517/L, 518, 535, 536, NSC310 or PSY333, PHI321.
-Co-requisites: PAS519, 520/L, 521, 531, 536, 538L.
-Offered Each Year (Fall).
-(GR)
+Prerequisites: Good academic standing in the PA Program.
+Co-requisites: PAS 519, 520/L, 521,522, and 536.
+Session: Fall Year: All Years (GR)